Ethereum Under Fire

 The end of Ethereum

-To be sure, you’d still be a brave person to bet against Ethereum (and even Zhu Su a bit later).
+To be sure, you’d still be a brave person to bet against Ethereum (and even Zhu Su softened his remarks a bit later).
 Scaling solutions – the so-called layer-2s – are arriving at pace and the launch of ETH 2.0 early next year promises to bring Ethereum’s glacial transaction speed up to a more respectable (if still middling) 10,000 transactions per second.
 And the majority of the DeFi and NFT markets are still happening on the Ethereum network; being first mover does count for a lot.

 However, one gets the feeling that we’re approaching a delicate point for the original smart contract network.
 If there are further development delays or if the ETH 2.0 upgrade doesn’t drop costs dramatically, it’s hard to believe that everyone will stay around waiting for the next fix.
 After all, Vitalik and co have been trying to fix Ethereum for half a decade now.
 How much longer can we wait?